virajdeshaval/bookshelf/docs/source/index.rst

 ::

-    400 - Bad Request: Book ID is not available in database to update rating 404 - Resource Not Found: Request resource does not exists 405 - method not allowed: Method is not allowed on ``GET`` resource 406 - Not acceptable: Please provide the values in mandatory fields 422 - Not Processable: Your ``POST`` request cannot be processed
+    400 - Bad Request: Book ID is not available in database to update rating 404 - Resource Not Found: Request resource does not exists 405 - method not allowed: Method is not allowed on ``GET`` Resource 406 - Not acceptable: Please provide the values in mandatory fields 422 - Not Processable: Your ``POST`` request cannot be processed

 Endpoints
 ~~~~~~~~~